dart-lang/language/accepted/future-releases/language-versioning/package-config-file-v2.md

 This feature can only really be used by the tool generating the file (as a generated file, it may be overwritten at any time), and it should be used sparingly since unknown properties are just overhead for all other users of the file.
 Still, if a tool can cooperate with Pub and provide the information in `pubspec.yaml`, Pub might be able to put it into the configuration file as well.

-Any tool which modifies the file piecemeally by changing or add information, rather than writing it from scratch like Pub, should retain all properties that it does not recognize.
+Any tool which modifies the file piecemeal by changing or adding information, rather than writing it from scratch like Pub, should retain all properties that it does not recognize.
 This allows multiple tools to all cooperate about adding information to the file.

 Again, Pub is not required to retain any information, or read the file at all, it can overwrite the file when invoked.